zikwall/hello-rust/README.md

 ### How IDE use?

-You can use the IntelliJ family IDEs such as PyHarm, GoLand, PHPStorm & etc.
+You can use the IntellIJ family IDEs such as PyCharm, GoLand, PHPStorm & etc.
 Just install the appropriate plugin for Rust, and you can also install a special color plugin:

 IntelliJ Rust: `https://intellij-rust.github.io/docs/quick-start.html`